-- Make yourself aware of the local regulations related to alcohol consumption.
-Even if you are of legal age, if you are in the presence of 'minors' and alcohol, you could risk arrest, imprisonment, revocation of visa and deportation.
-This is a particular issue in the USA where this matter is taken very seriously and where the drinking age is 21. - Drug legalisation can differ in other countries, however innocent they may seem.
+- Make vourself aware of the local regulations related to alcohol consumption.
+Even if you are of legal age, if you are in the presence of 'minors' and alcohol, you could risk arrest. imprisonment, revocation of visa and deportation.
+Particularly in the USA where this matter is taken very seriously and where the drinking age is 21. - Drug legalisation can differ in other countries.
 It is your responsibility to be informed. - Be aware of what you can and can't photograph in public.
-In some countries taking photographs of police or military establishments or personnel can result in arrest, likewise so can taking photos of aircraft at airports. - Not all countries will have a Westminster Legal system and therefore the presumption of innocence can be different in other countries.
+In some countries taking photographs of police or military establishments or personnel can result in arrest. likewise so can taking photos of aircraft at airports. - Not all countries will have a Westminster Legal system and therefore the presumption of innocence can be different in other countries.